This article aims to explain what exactly is Hotcleaner, and how you can remove the extension from your computer.

-Hotcleaner is the name of malware that infects primarily Macs but can affect all of the users that have Chrome web browser as well on other operating systems.
-It can cause all types of advertisements on your computer that may be dangeorous in different forms, such as lead to scam or malicious sites.
-This is why, we recommend that you read this article to learn how you can safely and effectively remove Hotcleaner from your Mac.
+Hotcleaner is the name of a potentially unwanted program that infects primarily Macs but can affect any Chrome user on any operating system (macOS, Windows).
+It can cause all types of advertisements on your computer that may be dangerous, as they could lead to scam or malicious sites.
+Thus, we recommend reading this article to learn how you can safely and effectively remove Hotcleaner from your Mac.

 |Type||PUA for Mac OS|

 |Short Description||Hotcleaner may change the settings on your web browser and begin to redirect you to different third-party sites to generate income ot its vendors.|

 |Symptoms||Changed new tab and home pages, different types of ads may begin to show up.|

 |Distribution Method||Via software bundling or by being downloaded from a site.|

 See If Your System Has Been Affected by malware

 |User Experience||Join Our Forum to Discuss Hotcleaner Virus.|

 Virus – How Did I Get It and What Does It Do?

 The main idea of Hotcleaner is changing the settings of your browser and then replacing your home and new tab page to its custom one.
 Usually such hoax search pages are not HTTPs-secured and contain tracking cookies, pixels, tags and geo-locators used to obtain different information from your online activity.
 Such data can be what you search online, what sites you visit, which ads you click on.